 As challenges continue with supply chain shortages, price increases, and delays, many paper mills are reallocating resources to process more cardboard and materials for the packaging of commercial goods, resulting in less capacity available for printing paper production.
-And because we’re recycling more goods than ever before, we are putting diverse fibers, plastics, and chemical additives into the final product, resulting in a lower-grade paper quality that needs to have more virgin pulp.
-We are also experiencing an increase in foreign paper of which comes by a slow boat from China, Japan, Germany and Europe.
+And because we’re recycling more goods than ever before, we are putting diverse fibers, plastics, and chemical additives into the final product, resulting in a lower-grade paper that needs to have more virgin pulp.
+We are also experiencing an increase in foreign paper, which comes by a slow boat from China, Japan, Germany, and Europe.

-An example of another blow to the paper market: Verso Corp.’s Wisconsin Rapids Mill fell silent the end of July 2020.
+An example of another blow to the paper market.
+Verso Corp.’s Wisconsin Rapids Mill fell silent at the end of July 2020.
 It knocked some 900 people out of work and sent tremors across the Wisconsin economy, reaching from the plant’s gates to the Wisconsin forests that supply wood pulp to make paper.
-Each of these factors leads to less paper, increased prices and longer lead times for the printing and publishing industry.
+Each of these factors leads to less paper, increased prices, and longer lead times for the printing and publishing industry.

 With all of this said, the demand for printed products has never been healthier.
-Businesses are ordering forms and documents, brochures and flyers.
+Businesses are ordering forms and documents, brochures, and flyers at an increasing rate.
 Requests for promotional products are at an all-time high.
 Humans love the touch and feel of a printed product, whether in the form of a marketing piece arriving in the mail or a handwritten envelope from a loved one.
-(Check out our Blog page and read The Magic of Touch)
+(Check out our Blog page and read The Magic of Touch.)

 As you plan your next print projects, there are a few things that you can do:

 Communicate your project requirements and completion dates as early as possible to your sales consultant.